Let’s distinguish six attitudes to “nothing means anything”:

 I use “existentialism” to mean the idea that meanings must be subjective because they are not objective.3 Then you could either say that subjective meanings are just fine, so there’s no problem; or you could say that subjective meanings are no damn good, so everything is awful.

-The “no damn good” conclusion makes existentialism into a branch of Nihilism Lite™.
+The “no damn good” conclusion makes existentialism slide into miserabilism and then lite nihilism.
 This is what historically happened to existentialism as a cultural movement in the mid-20th century.
 As existentialists worked out the implications of a subjective theory of meaning, it looked increasingly inadequate and unworkable and led to individual and group rage, intellectual pretentiousness, depression, and angst—the four emotional characteristics of nihilism.
 As a movement, existentialism collapsed half a century ago.

 Many intelligent non-philosophers accept the premise that meaning must be subjective, but don’t see why this should be a problem, and advocate an optimistic existentialism.
-This stance is rare among academic philosophers.
+This stance is now rare among academic existentialists.

 I think a subjective theory of meaning cannot, in fact, be made to work.
 Existentialism collapsed for good reasons.
 The subjective theory of meaning is factually wrong, and trying seriously to make it work leads to nihilism inevitably.